Multi-Jurisdictional Club League

 - Almonte Soccer Club (ASC)

-Arnprior McNab Braeside United Soccer Club (AMBUSC) not participating in 2021
+- Arnprior McNab Braeside United Soccer Club (AMBUSC)

 - Carleton Place Soccer Club (CPSC)